awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos.md

 1. Use AWS Managed Microsoft AD to create an AWS Managed Microsoft AD directory\.
 You can use the AWS Management Console, the AWS CLI, or the AWS Directory Service API to create the directory\.

-1. Create an AWS Identity and Access Management \(IAM\) role that uses the managed IAM policy `AmazonRDSDirectoryServiceAccess`\.
-The role allows Amazon RDS to make calls to your directory\.
+1. Create a role that provides Amazon RDS access to make calls to your AWS Managed Microsoft AD directory\.
+To do so create an AWS Identity and Access Management \(IAM\) role that uses the managed IAM policy `AmazonRDSDirectoryServiceAccess`\.

    For the IAM role to allow access, the AWS Security Token Service \(AWS STS\) endpoint must be activated in the correct AWS Region for your AWS account\.
 AWS STS endpoints are active by default in all AWS Regions, and you can use them without any further actions\.
 For more information, see [Activating and Deactivating AWS STS in an AWS Region](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html#sts-regions-activate-deactivate) in the *IAM User Guide*\.